S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-lab-report-discussion-sections.md

 ---
 _Reading time: 3 minutes_ - The Discussion Section of a Lab Report is where you can really separate yourself from the rest of the pack.

-Here we talk about how three main ways to stay in the pack, and how to avoid making these mistakes altogether.
+Here we talk about three main ways people make mistakes and end up staying with the pack, and how to avoid making these mistakes altogether.